julia-laine-11/spot-micro-JML/why this project?/context.md

 ### Plexiglass circle

 I fixed this by making it out of plexiglass.
-Same shape as the cardboard, just different material New problems:
+Same shape as the cardboard, just different material and new/different problems:
   - It took up a lot of space and could not turn a lot of eggs
   - It also shook them a little bit more than I liked